 The power of scents – how smells affect our life

 In our daily life, we are surrounded by fragrances that affect our mood, make us feel good or bad, like or dislike things and situations, but do you know why and how scents can affect our mood?
-This brief guide about the power of scents explains the basics that knowledge will certainly help you on how to use fragrances in your home.
+This brief guide about the power of scents explains the connection between smells and emotions so you will know how to use fragrances in your home.

 The process of smelling